rll307/DataAppliedLinguistics1/Module_3/05_Programas_02.md

 ## Objective

-The objective of this script (kept exactly as in the code) is to demonstrate how each party performa in the topics we just discussed.
+The objective of this script is to demonstrate how each party performa in the topics we just discussed.

-This document explains every block of the R code provided, line-by-line, so you can publish the markdown on GitHub as an instructional `apostila` (tutorial). **I did not change a single line of the code you provided; the original script is included below.**

 ## Packages